rosiel/link_checker/README.md

 # Link Checker

-A python tool to check the validity of URLs in bibliographic records.
+A python3 tool to check the validity of URLs in bibliographic records.

 Sample output:
 ```